Héctor Recalde: Political and union activities

-National deputy (2005-2017)
+National deputy (2005–2017)

 In 2005, running as a candidate of the Justicialist Party in the province of Buenos Aires, he won a seat in the National Congress, taking office on 10 December of that year.
 He won re-election five times.
 In 2009, he and Ernesto Sanz were named by fellow deputies, congressional staffers, advisors, and the writers and readers of Parliamentary Weekly as the most outstanding legislators of the year.

-In 2012, a conflict over a new labor law of which Moyano disapproved led him to accuse Recalde of treating workers with disrespect, permanently ended the friendship between Recalde and Moyano.
+In 2012, a conflict over a new labor law of which Moyano disapproved led him to accuse Recalde of treating workers with disrespect, permanently ending the friendship between Recalde and Moyano.

-Moyano’s accusation notwithstanding, Recalde in fact introduced many bills aimed at improving workers’ lives.
+Moyano’s accusation notwithstanding, Recalde introduced many bills aimed at improving workers’ lives.
 He also proposed the repeal of regulations that the last military dictatorship had imposed on media and financial enterprises and supported the re-nationalization of firms that had been privatized during the 1990s.
-He also advocated for the re-nationalization of the social-security system.
+He also advocated for the re-nationalization of the social security system.
 During his later years in Congress, Recalde called for profit participation by employees of private firms.

 While serving in Congress, Recalde served as president of the Labor Legislation Commission and was a member of the Commissions for the Analysis and Monitoring of Tax and Social-Security Regulations; Economy; Justice; Criminal Legislation; and Petitions, Powers and Regulations.

 Memberships

-In 2003 he was elected as member of the Commission for the Legal Analysis of Social Protest, a subdivision of the Human Rights Secretariat, part of the Ministry of Justice, Security and Human Rights of the Argentine Republic.
-He has also served as president of the Labor Law Commission of the Buenos Aires Bar Association and as a member of the Advisory Council of the Labor Lawyers Association.
+In 2003 Recalde was elected as member of the Commission for the Legal Analysis of Social Protest, a subdivision of the Human Rights Secretariat, part of the Ministry of Justice, Security and Human Rights of the Argentine Republic.
+He also served as president of the Labor Law Commission of the Buenos Aires Bar Association and as a member of the Advisory Council of the Labor Lawyers Association.

 Books

-Recalde has written many legal articles and the following books:
+Recalde wrote many legal articles and the following books: